-Under the present assumptions - specifically, for all i (where $i \neq j$ ), $p_j > p_i$ , where $x_j$ is the "correct" option -, the probability that the "correct" option will be the Condorcet winner converges to 1 as the number of individuals increases (List and Goodin 2001).
-The conditions of proposition 11b will be satisfied, and, in consequence, the probability of a cycle will converge to 0.
+We are now in a position to compare the implications of assumption C1 with those of assumption C2.
+In the case of voting over multiple options, C1 implies that the probability that the "correct" option will beat all other options in pairwise majority voting converges to 1 as the number of individuals increases (List and Goodin 2001).
+Specifically, C1 implies the conditions of proposition 11b, and, in consequence, the probability of a cycle will converge to 0.

-By contrast, turning to the aggregation over multiple propositions, if the premises P and Q are both true, then the assumptions of section 3 - specifically, 0.5 < p, $q < \sqrt{(0.5)}$ - imply the conditions of proposition 2a, and the probability of a collective inconsistency under propositionwise majority voting converges to 1 as the number of individuals increases (see proposition 3).
+Let us turn to the aggregation over multiple propositions.
+If the premises P and Q are both true, then C2 implies the conditions of proposition 2a, and the probability of a collective inconsistency under propositionwise majority voting converges to 1 as the number of individuals increases (see proposition 3).

 These considerations break the apparent similarity between the probability of cycles and the probability of inconsistent collective sets of judgments.
+In short, C1 implies the conditions of proposition 11b, whereas C2 implies the conditions of proposition 2a.
 If individuals have a level of competence that is better than random but not especially high, then the probability of a Condorcet paradox will converge to 0 while the probability of a doctrinal paradox will converge to 1.
 Given the results of section 4, we may expect this effect to be even greater when the number k of premises is large.
-If there are k premises (supposing, for our argument, all are true), any level of individual competence above 0.5 but below $k\sqrt{(0.5)}$ implies that the probability of inconsistent collective judgments converges to 1 as the number of individuals increases.
+If there are k premises (supposing, for our argument, all are true), any level of individual competence above 0.5 but below $\sqrt[k]{(0.5)}$ implies that the probability of inconsistent collective judgments converges to 1 as the number of individuals increases.